 .According to usage patterns and frequency estimates, cost efficiency

 Services can be billed hourly or monthly.
-In addition, you can choose between multiple resource packages so you won’t be overcharged.
+In addition, you can choose between multiple resource packages, so you will not be overcharged.

 The service is compatible with Amazon Virtual Private Network (VPN) and comes with built-in encryption.
 IAM allows administrators to manage user permissions to ensure that only approved data can be accessed and that inappropriate data transfers are not permitted.